conorwhanson/coding_reference/Neural_Networks/NN.md

 # Artificial Neural Networks (ANN)

 Set of algorithms modeled after the human brain (neurons).
 Basic structure is **nodes**.

+**Preprocessing data is crucial for NN.**
+- one-hot-encoding for categorical variables (however this can be memory-intensive if there are a lot of unique values)
+- bucketing/binning collapses infrequent values into a single category ("other")

 Pros:
 - Can be very good at detecting complex, nonlinear relationships or patterns in data.